 Yarn: Paintbox Yarns Simply Aran (Aran Weight #4)

 Choose between spots and stripes for this dashing dino pair.
 And if you can’t decide, then I guess you’ll just have to make both!
-Stellan and Stanley are both made from a single skein of cake yarn that has all 4 colors.
+Stellan and Stanley are both made from a single skein of cake yarn that has all 4 colors and Toy stuffing/polyfill.
 Of course, you could always choose to use yarn scraps instead, and I think that it would turn out amazing!

 Designer: Nancy Anderson for Yarnspirations